 Corrections administrators are responsible for the security and safety of a correctional facility.
 Administrative staff and supervisors in a prison direct the activities of corrections officers and ensure the facility has an appropriate amount of staff.
 Prison wardens manage the facility and must prepare reports and budgets while providing leadership for supervisors and administrative personnel.

-The U.S. Bureau of Labor Statistics (BLS) reports that first-line supervisors of correctional officers earned a median annual income of $57,720, as of May 2015.
-Jobs for correctional officers and jailers are expected to increase by 4% from 2014 to 2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that first-line supervisors of correctional officers earned a median annual income of $63,340, as of May 2018.
+Jobs for correctional officers and jailers are expected to decrease by 7% from 2018 to 2028 (www.bls.gov).

 An advanced position in a correctional facility, such as warden, requires a combination of experience and education.
 Candidates for a warden position must have supervisory experience in corrections with increasing responsibilities.
 According to the BLS, for a position as a corrections officer, federal prisons require a minimum of a bachelor's degree and three years experience in a supervisory or counseling position.
 For an officer's position, federal prisons may also allow a combination of education and experience.